Trust Registration Service

-Non-taxpaying trusts which have not previously registered with the TRS must do so by 1 September 2022.
-From this date, all new trusts required to register (both tax-paying and non-tax paying) must do so within 90 days of creation.
-Since 1 September 2021 any changes to a trust must be reported online using the TRS within 90 days.
+All trusts required to register (both tax-paying and non-tax paying) must do so within 90 days of creation.
+Any changes to a trust must be reported online using the TRS within 90 days.
 The register must be reviewed annually for taxable trusts, even if there are no changes and confirmation of the review should be included on the trust tax return.

 Who must register?

-- All UK trusts, unless covered by one or more of the exclusions (list below).
+2. All UK trusts, unless covered by one or more of the exclusions (list below), even if they do not have a UK tax liability.

 Exclusions